LilyBeaulne/Lily-Beaulne/MarkdownTechTales.md

 However, Ava soon learns that Using AI comes with certain responsibilities.
 Together, they embark on adventures that teach Ava and her friends *how to use AI safely and wisely*.

-Ava faces a few situations in the story.
+Ava will face a few situations in the story.
 - Ava first uses Buddy to help with her homework, learning the importance of understanding the material herself- using AI as a supplementary tool.
 - Buddy then teaches Ava about Online safety, including not sharing personal information.
 - Ava and her friends use Buddy to create a fun project, learning about the creative possibilities of AI.